|Fall 2015/Spring 2016 Dance Program

 Our popular monthly dances feature a lively blend of English and contra dances, with live music and lots of supportive teaching to get you up and dancing in no time!

-Most dances begin at 7:30 and end at 10, mostly on the third Saturday of the month, mostly at St. John's United Church (see calendar for exceptions).
+Dances begin at 7:30 and end at 10:15, usually on the third Saturday of the month, at St. John's Anglican Church (see calendar for exceptions).

 Wear your holiday finery!
 If you like, bring snacks to share at the break.